phurwicz/hover/docs/pages/tutorial/t0-quickstart.md

 ???+ tip "Tips"
     ??? example "Caching"
-        `hover` by itself stores the original features but not the corresponding vectors.
+        `dataset` by itself stores the original features but not the corresponding vectors.

         To avoid vectorizing the same feature again and again, we could simply do:
         ```python